It started out a decent morning with almost clear skies.

 The show’s staff ran the place with a casual precision.
 That is, they were constantly joking and cutting up, but they knew where fun ended and business begun.
 I could tell that the show is well rehearsed.
 This show featured Paris Hilton and Will Shortz.

-Paris is a dumb blond.
+Paris was just dumb.
 She couldn’t interact; all she could do is respond to Dave’s questions.
 Will Shortz, the guy whose Puzzlemaster feature is on NPR’s Weekend Edition Sunday, was interesting but really dry.
 What else can you expect from a guy who creates crossword puzzles for a living?

 Before the show, we walked by the Hello Deli: